Sunday, June 14, 2020

 Frida Kahlo: I would have done the same thing.
 Animals are living beings.
 They should not be caged or mistreated.

 Cher: I obtained special permission to come to Mexico to visit you amid the COVID-19 Pandemic.
 The flight crew on the plane that brought me here, was covered from head to toe in protective gear.
-We' are sitting here wearing masks and gloves, six feet apart.
+We are sitting here wearing masks and gloves, six feet apart.
 Our world has become one giant science fiction movie.

 The murder of an innocent man, George Floyd, by police has sparked riots and protests.
 Some have been peaceful, some have not.
 I think to myself, It's the twenty-first century, 2020.
 This can't be happening, but it is.
 It did.
-We need leaders who believe that all the people in the world equal.
+We need leaders who believe that all the people in the world are equal.

 Frida Kahlo: The pandemic is far from over.
 It is a thief that has stolen too many lives.
 Those in power did not heed the warnings soon enough.
 Now restrictions are being lifted.
 People are eager to return to their activities.
 I understand this, but they should be cautious.
 I fear the predictions of a second wave of the virus may be true.
 Safety is the most important thing.
 Wearing protective gear is a small price to pay to be protected.